 How to become invisible: In the settings, you can turn off the location services for all apps or selected apps.

-Is used to track users browsing.
+It is used to track users’ browsing.
 The information is collected in large databases and used as a basis for targeted ads.

 The sites can see the visitors’ IP-number and the computer they use.
 The internet service provider can also follow in detail what you do on the network.